abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 </tr>
 </table>

-Run Code Analyzer after every commit that happens on your User Stories.
-This allows you to shift left in your quality and security scanning journey, and if the latest commit on a User Story has failed due to violations, it won't be allowed to be promoted to the next environment.
+Run Code Analyzer after every commit that happens on your user stories.
+This allows you to shift left in your quality and security scanning journey, and if the latest commit on a user story fails due to violations, it won't be promoted to the next environment.

 ### Before Deployment
 ![Before Deployment Block](./images/before-deployment-block.png)